smartsupp/php-auth-client/README.md

 - Before start using this API, you should get your `PARTNER_KEY`.
 - Response is successfull if not contains `error` property in `$response` array.
-- The `error` is maschine-readable name of error, and `message` is human-readable description of error.
+- The `error` is machine-readable name of error, and `message` is human-readable description of error.

 ## create